JAMJU/interspeech-2020-perceptimatic/README.md

 The MFCCs used in the paper were extracted with Kaldi toolkit, using the default paramters, adding the first and second derivatives for a total of 39 dimensions, and we applymean-variance normalization over a moving 300 milliseconds window.
 We provide the extracted MFCCs on demand on demand (contact juliette.millet@cri-paris.org)

 ## Multilingual bottleneck
-We used the Shennong package (https://github.com/bootphon/shennong) to extract the multilingual botteneck features described in [CITE paper]
+We used the Shennong package (https://github.com/bootphon/shennong) to extract the multilingual botteneck features described in [2]

 To extract these features you need the Shennong package installed (added to the list of requirements listed above).
 To extract features from wavfiles in a folder F to a folder G do